 High participation in discussion is also key to business success.
 In the crowded online learning marketplace, providing information alone is not sufficient for success in online education businesses.
 In order to carve out a profitable corner of the market, distinctive courses that create vibrant communities of learners with dialogue, conversation and discussion are necessary to get repeat students, fantastic testimonials, expanding referrals, and increasing revenues.

 Thinkific has a great tool to incorporate discussion into courses.
 When used well, you can take your courses out of the sea mediocrity and into the realm of exceptional courses that offer distinctive value.

 You can also add a Disqus discussion forum to your course, as simply as you would add any other content.
 This means your course can have as many discussion forums as you need in as many lessons as you want.
-Here’s an easy to follow tutorial for adding Disqus.
+Here’s an easy to follow tutorial for adding Disqus to your online course.

 Use these 4 strategies to lead your students into a meaningful conversation and a rich learning experience that will yield great education outcomes as well as business success.

 1. Create purpose-driven engagement